-- appointing and removing the Managing Director, determining his or her remuneration and terms and conditions of employment, and assessing the performance of the Managing Director and, through him or her, the Executive; - appointing non-executive directors, and approving their terms of appointment and remuneration arrangements including fees and other benefits; - approving the strategic direction, strategies and financial objectives of Iluka and ensuring appropriate resources are available; - monitoring the implementation of, and holding the Managing Director to account for his or her implementation of, those strategies and the achievement of those financial objectives.
+- · demonstrating leadership; - appointing and removing the Managing Director, determining his or her remuneration and terms and conditions of employment, and assessing the performance of the Managing Director and, through him or her, the Executive; - appointing non-executive directors, and approving their terms of appointment and remuneration arrangements including fees and other benefits; - setting the strategic objectives, approving strategies and financial objectives of Iluka and ensuring appropriate resources are available; - monitoring the implementation of, and holding the Managing Director to account for his or her implementation of, the strategic objectives, instilling of the Iluka's values, the achievement of those financial objectives and performance generally.
 The Managing Director will in turn hold senior management to account; - reporting to shareholders and the investment community on the performance and state of Iluka; and - approving Iluka's purpose and values, and monitoring and guiding the culture, reputation and standards of conduct of the Company.